-Offerors must provide detail on the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.
+Offerors must provide detail on the personnel instead (use example word: "Title", "Position") assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.

-Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract along with their titles and location(s) where work will be performed.
-Resumes must be provided for the project team members.
+Offerors must provide a narrative description of the organization instead (use example word: "Title", "Position", "The Company") of the project team and a personnel instead (use example word: "Title", "Position") roster that identifies each person instead (use example word: "Title", "Position") who will actually work on the contract along with their titles and location(s) where work will be performed.